Join our FREE webinar on 28th June

 On each floor, you can find a kitchen equipped with an electric stove with an oven, microwave and several sinks.

-Common areas across campus which students can use include:
+Common areas across campus that students can use include:

 When it comes to leisure activities, Warsaw has plenty to offer.
 For cultural events, you can choose from numerous cinemas, theatres, concert halls, clubs, galleries and many more.